AI-BNU-TEAMKG/EduMKG/README.md

 | Audio                | An audio explanation in MP3 format associated with concepts.                            |  A = \{ id, name, associated\_concepts \}                           |
 | Exercise             | A task or problem with a URL associated with knowledge points.        | Ex = \{ id, url, associated\_knowledge\_point \}    |
 ##### SPARQL Endpoint Url and Usage Instructions
-We have open-sourced the RDF data of EduMKG on Zenodo and provided an automation script for converting JSON to RDF format in the RDF folder of this code repository.
+We have open-sourced the RDF data of EduMKG on Zenodo and provided an automation script for converting JSON to RDF format in this code repository.
 You can execute the script by following the steps below:

 1. Install `rdflib`
 ```shell